shashwatahalder01/Local-server-Project/README.md

+General information

-1.General information This section explains in general terms the system and the purpose for which it is intended.
+This section explains in general terms the system and the purpose for which it is intended.

 1.1 System Overview